 Importantly, we have found that even in the strong-dephasing regime, the dark state never becomes completely orthogonal to the target state.
 In the reduced three-state truncation, the fidelity asymptotically approaches $1/3$, corresponding to a maximally mixed state within the single-excitation manifold.
-This residual overlap confirms the inherent robustness of dark states against phase noise, a property that persists despite the loss of coherence.
+This residual overlap confirms the inherent robustness of dark states against phase noise, a property that persists despite the loss o\mbox{f c}oherence.

 To further contextualize our results, we briefly consider two limiting cases.
 In a two-atom system without a cavity ($g_1=g_2=0$), the dark state does not exist because there is no cavity-mediated coupling to generate destructive interference.
 Dephasing would then simply destroy independent atomic coherences, and the Zeno/anti-Zeno behavior would qualitatively differ from that observed here.
 In a single-atom cavity model (Jaynes--Cummings), the dark-state manifold is absent, and population trapping would occur via different mechanisms (e.g., Zeno freezing of the excited state or dissipative pumping).
 A detailed comparison with these systems is beyond the present scope, but they represent interesting directions for future research to isolate the role of the dark-state manifold and cavity-mediated entanglement.